LearnersGuild/curriculum-app/phases/3/README.md

 - How to render dynamically generated HTML

+_For more detail on the skills you'll learn in Phase 3 checkout [Phase 3 Skills](./skills.md).
+Also checkout the skills listed in each module._

 ## Goal Library

 In Phase 3 you'll vote on goals in the goal library… blah blah blah